mattneub/iSubMusicStreamer/README.md

 * Improve visibility of nav bar and tab bar.
 * Playlist track list cell is also now self-sizing.
 Fixed bug in More view controller customization.
 * Change album/song/genre default default to true.
+* Started translating into Swift; this process is also exposing some likely bugs that I'm marking up as I go.